Nāhiʻenaʻena's Pāʻū: Description

-The garment was 20 × 2.5 ft, which Nāhiʻenaʻena wore by wrapping around her.
+The garment was 20 × 2.5 ft, which Nāhiʻenaʻena wore by wrapping it around her.
 It was cut in half and resewn after Nāhiʻenaʻena's death in 1836, and currently measures 10 × 5 ft.
 The pāʻū is made mostly of yellow feathers from the now-extinct ʻōʻō and mamo birds.
 Both birds were mostly black but had patches of yellow under their wings and tail.
 A geometric pattern of alternating triangles of black ōʻō feathers and red-orange feathers of the now-endangered ʻiʻiwi bird lines the edge of the pāʻū.
 While these birds were widely collected by the Native Hawaiians for their feathers, it is more likely that their ultimate extinction was due to habitat loss and disease.
 The triangles are thought to represent shark teeth or mountains, which are both symbols of power, but it still remains a mystery.
 Small bundles of a half-dozen or fewer feathers, about an inch long, are tied into the eye using netting made from olonā vegetable fibers.
 There are an estimated 1 million feathers on the skirt, meaning that 200,000 birds were probably involved.